A seasoned writer needs the best writing apps — for book or blog posts writing, for example.

 Also, Scrivener is made for single usage.
 When you open the software on two computers simultaneously, it gets crashed.
 So it’s definitely not an ideal choice for group projects.

 On the other hand, there are no such tantrums with Ulysses.
-Though it, too, doesn’t support built-in sharing, it integrates well with Dropbox, and share your files smoothly.
+Though it, too, doesn’t support built-in sharing, it integrates well with Dropbox, and share your or smoothly.

-However, it also doesn’t allow you to collaborate with your peers.
+However, it also doesn’t allow you to collaborate with a fellow writer.